r4victor/tenthousandmeters/content/blog/python_bts_01.md

 ...
 ```

-On line one we define function `f` by making a function from something called code object and binding name `f` to it.
-We don't see the bytecode of the function `f` that returns an incremented argument.
+On line 1 we define the function `f()` by making the function from something called code object and binding the name `f` to it.
+We don't see the bytecode of the function `f()` that returns an incremented argument.

 The pieces of code that are executed as a single unit like a module or a function body are called code blocks.
-CPython stores information about what a code block does in a structure called code object.
+CPython stores information about what a code block does in a structure called a code object.
 It contains the bytecode and such things as lists of names of variables used within the block.
 To run a module or to call a function means to start evaluating a corresponding code object.

 #### function object

 A function, however, is not merely a code object.
-It must include additional information such as name, docstring, default arguments and values of variables defined in the enclosing scope.
-This information, together with a code object, is stored inside a function object. `MAKE_FUNCTION` instruction is used to create it.
-The definition of the function object structure in the CPython source code is preceeded by the following comment:
+It must include additional information such as the function name, docstring, default arguments and values of variables defined in the enclosing scope.
+This information, together with a code object, is stored inside a function object.
+The `MAKE_FUNCTION` instruction is used to create it.
+The definition of the function object structure in the CPython source code is preceded by the following comment:

 > Function objects and code objects should not be confused with each other:
 >